jimmyhusaas/jimmyhusaas.github.io/_posts/2019-08-09-getting-started.md

 ---
 title: Getting Started
 description: >-
    Get started with Chirpy basics in this comprehensive overview.
    You will learn how to install, configure, and use your first Chirpy-based website, as well as deploy it to a web server.
 author: cotes
 date: 2019-08-09 20:55:00 +0800
 categories: [Blogging, Tutorial]
 tags: [getting started]
 pin: true
 media_subpath: '/posts/20180809'
+published: false
 ---

 ## Creating a Site Repository